chelseachen113/pythonProject/Readme.md

 2. Cleanup test_sandbox according to coding standards
 3. Make sure all tests pass in the test_sandbox
 4. Move all functions and tests from test_sandbox into sensibly named files
+5. Delete all functions and tests from the test_sandbox that were moved in step 4